mozilla/glamvalid/README.md

     for pre-release.
   - `DATE_START`,`DATE_END` for release channels.
 For pre-release, there isn't a need for this as it's computed from `BUILD_START` and `BUILD_END` variables.
-  - `HISTOS` is a comma separated fully qualified histograms name
+  - `HISTOS` is a comma separated fully qualified histograms name.
+If this is blank then a mount a newline separated file of histogram names and mount it to `/root/histo.txt` e.g. `-v path-to-your-histo.txt:/root/histo.txt`.
   - `MAJOR_VER` is optional, but you can specify something like 70 to restrict to major versions
 - the arg `--mount type=bind,source="$(pwd)"/outputs,target=/tmp/` will allow